 \section{Abstract}

-We introduce a generalized \textit{Probabilistic Approximate Optimization Algorithm (PAOA)}, a classical variational Monte Carlo framework that extends and formalizes prior work by Weitz \textit{et al.}~\cite{Combes_2023}, enabling parameterized and fast sampling on present-day Ising machines and probabilistic computers.
+We introduce the generalized Probabilistic Approximate Optimization Algorithm (PAOA), a classical variational Monte Carlo framework that extends and formalizes the recently introduced PAOA, enabling parameterized and fast sampling on present-day Ising machines and probabilistic computers.
 PAOA operates by iteratively modifying the couplings of a network of binary stochastic units, guided by cost evaluations from independent samples.
-We establish a direct correspondence between derivative-free updates and the gradient of the full $2^N \times 2^N$ Markov flow, showing that PAOA admits a principled variational formulation.
+We establish a direct correspondence between derivative-free updates and the gradient of the full Markov flow over the exponentially large state space, showing that PAOA admits a principled variational formulation.
 Simulated annealing emerges as a limiting case under constrained parameterizations, and we implement this regime on an FPGA-based probabilistic computer with on-chip annealing to solve large 3D spin-glass problems.
 Benchmarking PAOA against QAOA on the canonical 26-spin Sherrington--Kirkpatrick model with matched parameters reveals {superior performance} for PAOA.
 We show that PAOA naturally extends simulated annealing by optimizing multiple temperature profiles, leading to improved performance over SA on heavy-tailed problems such as SK--Lévy.